-In January 2009, NICE (National Institute for Health and Clinical Excellence) issued guidance that FES can be offered routinely as a treatment option for people with foot drop caused by damage to the brain or spinal cord if the health professional considers it is appropriate.
+In January 2009, NICE (National Institute for Health and Care Excellence) issued guidance that FES can be offered routinely as a treatment option for people with foot drop caused by damage to the brain or spinal cord if the health professional considers it is appropriate.
 Decisions about whether to fund the cost of FES are taken by local NHS bodies, such as the local Clinical Commissioning Group (CCG) or Health Board.

 An assessment by a health professional trained in the use of FES is required to ensure that the treatment will be suitable for you.
 The health professional will also teach you to place the pads correctly so the FES works as well as possible and that the equipment is being used most effectively.

-The National Clinical FES Centre in Salisbury provide services across the south of England and the use of FES is growing, with an increasing number of other centres offering the treatment around the UK.
+The National Clinical FES Centre in Salisbury provides services across the south of England and the use of FES is growing, with an increasing number of other centres offering the treatment around the UK.
 To access treatment you usually need to be referred to a FES service by your GP, MS nurse or neurologist.
 You can find out about FES clinics near you on the MS Trust's map of MS services.

 - Odstock Medical Limited is the NHS company that was formed by the department of Salisbury District Hospital that developed the treatment and which supplies several FES devices.

 - Bioness are an American company who make several FES devices.